Canada–China relations

-Diplomatic relations between Canada and China officially date back to 1942, when Canada sent an ambassador to the Republic of China (ROC).
-Before then, Canada had been represented by the British ambassador.
-The Communist victory in the Chinese Civil War and subsequent proclamation of the People's Republic of China (PRC) in 1949 did not break the relations with the Republic of China until 1970, when Canadian Prime Minister Pierre Trudeau became one of the first Western leaders to recognize the People's Republic of China.
+Diplomatic relations between Canada and China officially date back to when Canada first established a foreign ministry on January 9, 1909, at which point Canada was still part of the British Empire and China was ruled by the Qing dynasty.
+By 1942, Canada sent an ambassador to the Republic of China (ROC).
+The Chinese Communist Party (CCP)'s victory in the Chinese Civil War and subsequent proclamation of the People's Republic of China (PRC) in 1949 did not break the relations with the Republic of China until 1970, when Canadian Prime Minister Pierre Trudeau became one of the first Western leaders to recognize the PRC.